hiit-consulting-fr/ms-parent/README.md

 # ms-parent

-Parent pom.xml of microservices at Hi!t-Consulting
+Parent pom.xml for microservices at Hi!t-Consulting